vipulnaik/diet-exercise-health/notes/2023-07-29-hand-gripper-exercise.md

 By this time I can consistently and comfortably crush the 100 lb hand gripper with my right hand.
 Also, I have been able to occasionally fully crush the hand gripper with my left hand, but not consistently.

+### Update on 2023-09-04

+I took a break for a few days before after my wisdom tooth removal (between Monday 2023-08-21 and Monday 2023-08-28).
+I resumed on Tuesday 2023-08-29, but limited to one round per day.

+On Monday 2023-09-04, I resumed the use of the 100 lb hand gripper for multiple rounds a day.
+I found that now I can comfortably and consistently close with both hands.
+With that said, it's still easier with the right hand.

+This led me to experiment (for the first time since I started using the hand gripper) with the 150 lb hand gripper.
+Unsurprisingly, I wasn't able to close this hand gripper with either hand (each hand individually was only able to partially close up to the "vertical" stage).
+With both hands together, I was able to close the 150 lb.